kriswallsmith/assetic/README.md

         'css/src/*.scss', // load everything in the core directory ), array(
-        'scss',           // filter through the filter manager's "scss" filter '?yui_css',       // use the filter manager's "yui_css" filter, if available ), 'css');
+        'scss',           // filter through the filter manager's "scss" filter '?yui_css',       // don't use this filter in debug mode ), 'css');
     echo $css->dump();

-In this case the "yui_css" filter is marked as optional so you can exclude that filter from your development environment's filter manager, for example.
+Prefixing a filter name with a question mark, as `yui_css` is here, will cause that filter to be omitted when the factory is in debug mode.

 Caching
 -------